-If you want to leave the comfort zone, you must first draw a clear picture of what it is your living for today.
+If you want to leave your comfort zone, you must first draw a clear picture of what it is you are living for today.
 You must ask yourself this question.
 You should not avoid it.
 What are you currently building with the action you are taking daily?
 Is it leading to the future you want?
 Has it been leading to the future you want?

-Have you been consuming information that’s given you idea of where you might be headed?
+Have you been consuming information that’s given you an idea of where you might be headed?

-The mindset and habits of one who sees themselves succeed at the end of their pursuit… is developed with active practice.
+The mindset and habits of one who sees themselves succeed at the end of their pursuit… are developed with active practice.
 Don’t wish you had the traits… begin to adopt them.

-You might find it hard and challenging at first, but that’s why you don’t give up trying to ride a bike on the first try.
+You might find it hard and challenge at first, but that’s why you don’t give up trying to ride a bike on the first try.
 Continue to practice them until you get it.